Radionuclide: Natural

 Many of these radionuclides exist only in trace amounts in nature, including all cosmogenic nuclides.
-Secondary radionuclides will occur in proportion to their half-lives, so short-lived ones will be very rare.
-For example, polonium can be found in uranium ores at about 0.1 mg per metric ton (1 part in 1010).
-Further radionuclides may occur in nature in virtually undetectable amounts as a result of rare events such as spontaneous fission or uncommon cosmic ray interactions.
+Secondary radionuclides in a decay chain will occur in proportion to their half-lives, so short-lived ones will be very rare.
+For example, polonium can be found in uranium ores at a concentration about 1 part 1010 of uranium (0.1 mg per metric ton) by calculating the ratio of half-lives of polonium-210 to uranium-238, its ultimate parent.

 Nuclear fission

-Radionuclides are produced as an unavoidable result of nuclear fission and thermonuclear explosions.
+Radionuclides are produced as an unavoidable result of nuclear fission and nuclear explosions.
 The process of nuclear fission creates a wide range of fission products, most of which are radionuclides.
-Further radionuclides can be created from irradiation of the nuclear fuel (creating a range of actinides) and of the surrounding structures, yielding activation products.
+Further radionuclides are created from irradiation of the nuclear fuel (creating a range of actinides) and of the surrounding structures, yielding activation products.
 This complex mixture of radionuclides with different chemistries and radioactivity makes handling nuclear waste and dealing with nuclear fallout particularly problematic.

 Synthetic

-Synthetic radionuclides are deliberately synthesised using nuclear reactors, particle accelerators or radionuclide generators:
+Synthetic radionuclides are created in nuclear reactors or by particle accelerators (not necesssarily on purpose) or as decay products of such: